Rapper Critically Wounded, Second Victim Stable In Edgewater Shooting

 Merritt, a melodic rapper who frequently uses Auto-Tune, takes his stage name from the first letter of his first name and first three letters of his middle name.

-He first became known in 2019 with his song "Resume," which got him a deal with Columbia Records.
-The debut studio album, "True 2 Myself," was released in 2019.
+He first became known as a "hip-hop heartthrob" in 2019 with his song "Resume," which got him a deal with Columbia Records.
+The debut studio album, "True 2 Myself," was released in 2019 and peaked at No. 5 on the US Billboard 200.

 Merritt is reportedly tight with fellow rapper A Boogie With Da Hoodie, who was busted along with his manager and a bodyguard by prosecutor's detectives investigating a shooting outside a Teaneck nightclub in 2020.